bettingonsuccess/bettingonsuccess/content/post/expected-value.md

 +++
 # Expected Value

 This is another important _Definition_ post where we'll define a concept that we can then apply to investing.
-I will even give examples of how Expected Value or EV can be applied each and every day.
+I will even give examples of how Expected Value (EV) can be applied each and every day.

 So I think we all understand what _Value_ is.
 We value $, time, family, or if you're like me in the mornings sleep.
 Expectation is the act of looking toward the future and planning on something happening.
 We expect the sun to rise everyday.
 Expectation is also a statistical term (don't run!
 Maths aren't scary).